 Keep trees healthy by mulching them properly and watering them during dry periods.

-Refer to University of Illinois Extension publication "Pest Management for the Home Landscape" for a complete listing of chemical recommendations.
+Contact the Plant Clinic (630-719-2424 or firstname.lastname@example.org) for current recommendations.
 Use pesticides safely and wisely; read and follow label directions.
 The pesticide information presented in this publication is current with federal and state regulations.
 The user is responsible for determining that the intended use is consistent with the label of the product being used.
 The information given here is for educational purposes only.
 Reference to commercial products or trade names is made with the understanding that no discrimination is intended and no endorsement made by The Morton Arboretum.